 In cases of financial delinquency, Marywood University reserves the right to refuse registration, admission to courses, transcript of credits, report of grades, student records, certificates, diplomas, and/or any other official document.
 Degree candidates also will have their names removed from the graduation list.

 If a student withdraws from the University for any reason, a percentage of the semester’s tuition and fee and board costs will be cancelled according to a predetermined schedule.
-Students who are approved to move out of University housing on or before the last date to add classes each semester will be assessed a $300.00 fee for room charges.
-Students who are approved to move out of University housing after the last date to add classes each semester will receive a refund for a pro-rated portion of board charges only; up to the twelfth week of the semester.
-Refunds of financial aid/loan funds will be issued when a credit balance exists on a student’s account.
+Students who are approved to move out of University housing on or before the end of the second week of classes each semester will be assessed a $300.00 fee for room charges, and a pro-rated portion of board charges, up to the twelfth week of the semester.
+Refunds of financial aid/loan funds will be issued within 14 days after a credit balance results on a student’s account.
 Detailed information regarding current financial policies of the University can be found on the Cashier’s Office page on Marywood’s website.